Gambler's fallacy: Childbirth

 In 1796, Pierre-Simon Laplace described in A Philosophical Essay on Probabilities the ways in which men calculated their probability of having sons: "I have seen men, ardently desirous of having a son, who could learn only with anxiety of the births of boys in the month when they expected to become fathers.
 Imagining that the ratio of these births to those of girls ought to be the same at the end of each month, they judged that the boys already born would render more probable the births next of girls."
 The expectant fathers feared that if more sons were born in the surrounding community, then they themselves would be more likely to have a daughter.
 This essay by Laplace is regarded as one of the earliest descriptions of the fallacy.
 Likewise, after having multiple children of the same sex, some parents may erroneously believe that they are due to have a child of the opposite sex.

 Monte Carlo Casino

-Perhaps the most famous example of the gambler's fallacy occurred in a game of roulette at the Monte Carlo Casino on August 18, 1913, when the ball fell in black 26 times in a row.
-This was an extremely uncommon occurrence: the probability of a sequence of either red or black occurring 26 times in a row is 2×(18/37)^{26} or around 1 in 66.6 million, assuming the mechanism is unbiased.
+An example of the gambler's fallacy occurred in a game of roulette at the Monte Carlo Casino on August 18, 1913, when the ball fell in black 26 times in a row.
+This was an extremely unlikely occurrence: for any given sequence of 26 spins, the probability of either red or black occurring 26 times in a row on a single zero roulette wheel is 2×(18/37)^{26} or around 1 in 68.4 million, assuming the mechanism is unbiased.
 Gamblers lost millions of francs betting against black, reasoning incorrectly that the streak was causing an imbalance in the randomness of the wheel, and that it had to be followed by a long streak of red.